timstrze/stockTrackAngularJS/README.md

 # Stock Tracker
-Stock tracking software that allows you to track your favorite symbols but also your profits.
-Visualize your trades and use any modern web device to view the site.
+Stock tracking software that allows you to track your favorite symbols and your profits.
+A responsive design allows you to visualize your trades on any modern web device.

+*This is currently under construction and I am currently building out the new buy modal

 Built using AngularJS, Material Design, and D3.js for visualizations.